nadavmatalon/takeaway/README.md

 ##General Description

-The 'Takeaway' app simulates an order management system of a takeaway resturant.
+The __Takeaway__ app simulates an order management system of a takeaway resturant.

 The code was written in [Ruby](https://www.ruby-lang.org/en/) using [TDD](http://en.wikipedia.org/wiki/Test-driven_development)